ca-carr/smart_contracts/2025/seminar_1.md

 	- 0x00000078
 	- 0000000010110111011

-* 0.B) Using the website block explorer https://blockchair.com/bitcoin/, take a look the latest block in Bitcoin.
+* 0.B) Using the website block explorer https://blockchair.com/bitcoin/, take a look block 880,064 in Bitcoin.
 Select the hex string that is the block's header.
 Using whatever tools you prefer, convert this block header to binary and decimal.

-* 0.C) Do the same for question 0.B, for the genesis block in Bitcoin, (You may use https://blockchair.com/bitcoin/).
+* 0.C) Do the same for question 0.B but for the genesis block in Bitcoin, (You may use https://blockchair.com/bitcoin/).
 How do the numbers compare between 0.B and 0.C?
 Why are the numbers so different?

 * 0.D) Take a look at a recent transaction in Bitcoin, and compare that with one in Ethereum.
+Write down the transaction hash of both.
 What can you say about the transaction in either network?
 Does the start of the tranaction in Bitcoin have any number of zeros?
 If not, why not?

 ---
 ## Part 1: Hash functions